InstallTheGroove/InstallTheGroove/README.md

 ````

 Please be aware this is just a 32-bit build of OpenITG running cleanly on a 64-bit box.
 The game still runs into the 4GB memory limit.

+The game is installed in `/opt/openitg` and will for some reason create a `C:` directory and a massive collection of Windows-based subdirectories in whatever directory you run the game out of.